There's meaning behind the madness of our model codes for our walk behind mower range from STIHL.

 Our in depth, helpful guide below will make things clear and more obvious when choosing the right mower for you, so let's get started...

 Let's talk about our STIHL mowers...

 The next 2 numbers in the model number signify the width of the cutting deck, for example, the RM248 has a 48cm cutting deck.
 However it is important to remember this is not the cutting width but the width of the deck, the actual cutting with is 2cm narrower than this.
-For example, the RM248 has a 48cm wide deck and a 46cm wide cutting width - got it?.
+For example, the RM248 has a 48cm wide deck and a 46cm wide cutting width.

-Okay so, the final part of the model number does work the same way as the John Deere system in that it identifies the significant features of that machine, however they do use different letters and meanings.
-For example, T stands for self-propelled single speed so the RM248T would be a petrol mower in the 2 series with a 48cm wide deck that is self-propelled at a single speed.
+The final part of the model number, T stands for self-propelled single speed so the RM248T would be a petrol mower in the 2 series with a 48cm wide deck that is self-propelled at a single speed.

 The table below explains the various letters and their meanings as well as when there’s a combination of letters.